bigmlcom/clj-bigml/readme.md

 `clj-bigml` aims to make it easier to use BigML.io features from Clojure.
-BigML.io features are always growing and adapting to BigML customers' requirements, and `clj-bigml` does currently only supports a limited subset of those features.
+BigML.io features are always growing and adapting to BigML customers' requirements, and `clj-bigml` currently supports only a limited subset of those features.

 BigML.io takes a white-box approach where it makes sense.
 This